What is quantum reflex integration?

 Cold laser therapies have been used in medicine since the 1960s to speed healing and reduce pain and inflammation.

-What is the idea behind quantum reflex integration as a therapy for autism?
+What is the idea behind quantum reflex integration as a therapy for autistic children?

 All babies are born with reflexes that help them survive and develop.
 For example, stroking a newborn’s cheek automatically makes them turn their head and open their mouth.
 This is called a ‘rooting reflex’, and it helps with breastfeeding.
 In typical development, these reflexes become less active, or ‘integrate’, within the first year of a baby’s life.

-Supporters of quantum reflex integration as an autism therapy believe that autism occurs when these reflexes stay active – that is, they don’t ‘integrate’ properly.
+Supporters of quantum reflex integration as a therapy for autistic children believe that autism occurs when these reflexes stay active – that is, they don’t ‘integrate’ properly.

 These supporters claim that pointing cold lasers at specific acupressure points on a child’s body, combined with certain sounds, helps reflexes to integrate.
 It’s claimed that integrating reflexes reduces the characteristics of autism.

 There is no evidence to support these claims.